syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Chart-Types.md

 ## Box and Whisker Chart

-To render a Box and Whisker Chart, set the series *type* as **"boxandwhisker"** .Box and Whisker chart requires 2 fields (x and y) to plot a segment.
+To render a Box and Whisker Chart, set the series *type* as **boxandwhisker** .Box and Whisker chart requires 2 fields (x and y) to plot a segment.
 The feild y requires n number of data or it should  contain minimum of five values to plot a segment.

 {% highlight cshtml %}